US officials announce more steps against monkeypox outbreak

 One of the steps was to expand who is recommended to get vaccinated.
 Vaccines customarily are given to build immunity in people before they are ever infected.
 But if given within days or even a few weeks of first becoming infected, some vaccines can reduce severity of symptoms.

-A two-dose vaccine, Jynneos, is approved for monkeypox in the U.S. And it is that vaccine that officials have been trying to use as a primary weapon against the outbreak.
+A two-dose vaccine, Jynneos, is approved for monkeypox in the U.S. The government has many more doses of an older smallpox vaccine — ACAM2000 — that they say could also be used, but that vaccine is considered to have a greater risk of side effects and is not recommended for people who have HIV.
+So it’s the Jynneos vaccine that officials have been trying to use as a primary weapon against the monkeypox outbreak.

+David Harvey, executive director of the National Coalition of STD Directors, was critical of the government’s announcement.

+“.We have more questions than ever about how this vaccine will make it to those most at-risk in an equitable way and how the U.S. will ramp up testing and provide access to the best therapeutics,” Harvey said, in a statement.

-Another change: Until now, the Centers for Disease Control and Prevention has advised that vaccines be given after exposure to people whom health officials identify as close personal contacts of cases.
+Another change announced Tuesday: Until now, the Centers for Disease Control and Prevention has advised that vaccines be given after exposure to people whom health officials identify as close personal contacts of cases.
 But on Tuesday, CDC officials say they are expanding the recommendation to people who were never identified but may realize on their own that they may have been infected.

 That can include men who have sex with men who have recently had multiple sex partners in a venue where there was known to be monkeypox or in an area where monkeypox is spreading.